 If you’re currently a jobseeker, you can expect the highest amount of scrutiny into your digital past.
 Companies and recruiters will most likely run a search with the intent of learning about your personality and moral character.
-A Jobvite survey reveals that 92% of recruiters actively use internet searches to find information on a candidate, while 35% admit they have eliminated a candidate from consideration based on the information they discovered online.
+According to CareerBuilder, 70% of employers use social media to screen candidates during the hiring process, and about 43% of employers use social media to check on current employees.

 Use Google to Your Advantage